 John holds a Bachelor of Arts and a Master of Public Administration degree from New York University.
 American-born and a naturalised dual citizen, John is the youngest member to have been elected Chairman of the London Gay Men’s Chorus.

-John’s tenure as Chair has focused on cultivating local, national and international outreach along with a revitalized fundraising platform.
+John’s tenure as Chair focused on cultivating local, national and international outreach along with a revitalized fundraising platform.
 The Chorus has delivered a large programme of activity over his period in post that largely centred around the Silver Jubilee in 2016.
 John spearheaded an expansion of the Chorus’s membership, concert venue and artistic profile while equipping the organisation for sustainable development and growth.

 Local, National, and International Outreach and Collaboration